Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Notre Dam Christmas Market| ©Claudia

-The ambiance and atmosphere of this market are two of the factors that make it a must.
+The atmosphere and ambience of this market are two of the factors that make it a must.
 In its stalls, in addition to food, you can buy a wide variety of works of art, jewelry, tableware and ceramic objects made by artisans selected for the quality of their work.

-Children who travel to Paris also have their space in this market, since activities such as drawing contests and storytellers are often held to the delight of the little ones.
-Not forgetting, obviously, the presence of Santa Claus himself on the premises.
+Children traveling to Paris also have their space in this market, as there are activities such as drawing contests and storytelling that often delight the little ones.
+Not forgetting, of course, the presence of Santa Claus himself on the premises.

-• Opening dates: from mid-December until before Christmas Eve
+• Opening dates: mid-December to before Christmas Eve

-Near the well-known church of St. Germain des Prés, another Christmas market worth visiting opens every year.
-With almost 30 huts, its main attraction is the offer of luxury products such as jewelry, leather bags or handicrafts.
-In addition, it is also common for Parisians to buy candles and scented chocolates.
+Near the famous church of St. Germain des Prés opens every year another Christmas market worth visiting.
+With nearly 30 huts, its main attraction is the offer of luxury goods such as jewelry, leather bags or handicrafts.
+In addition, it is also common that Parisians come to buy candles and scented chocolates.

-The setting up of this market is facilitated by the big stores in the area, which take the opportunity to offer their merchandise while organizing a lot of activities for all ages.
+The assembly of this market is facilitated by the big stores in the area, which take the opportunity to offer their merchandise while organizing a lot of activities for all ages.

 Of course, in the market you can not miss many of the gastronomic specialties of the season that you would find on a guided tour of Paris, so there you can also taste from a delicious chocolate to mulled wine.